Setting up SMC server redundancy

 -

-You must install a license that supports the same number of firewalls on each node.
+Each node needs to have its own license, with both supporting the same number of firewalls.
 If either node does not have a license, redundancy will not function.

 -